ibm-cloud-docs/hpc-spectrum-symphony/creating-workspace.md

     * Specify the **Name** for your {{site.data.keyword.bpshort}} workspace
     * Select a **Resource group**
     * Define any **Tags** that you want to associate with the resources provisioned through the offering.
 The tags can later be used to query the resources in the {{site.data.keyword.cloud_notm}} console.
-4. In the _Set the deployment values_ section, specify the values for the three required properties: `api_key`, `ssh_key_name`, and `symphony_license_confirmation`.
+4. In the _Set the deployment values_ section, specify the values for the required properties: `api_key`, `ssh_key_name`, `sym_license_confirmation`, and `zone`.
-5. Expand the _Parameters with default values_ section, and review it to determine whether you need to override any of the default values provided for the configuration properties.
+5. Expand the _Optional deployment values_ section, and review it to determine whether you need to override any of the default values provided for the configuration properties.
 6. Review and accept the **{{site.data.keyword.symphony_full_notm}}** license terms and conditions in the order summary.
 7. Click **Install**.
 The {{site.data.keyword.bpshort}} workspace is created with the name you specified.
 You can see the list of workspaces in _View the existing installations_.
 If the workspace creation is successful, the _Apply Plan_ action is started to trigger the deployment of the respective {{site.data.keyword.vpc_short}} resources in your {{site.data.keyword.cloud_notm}} account that are linked with the `api_key`.
 8. You can also review the status of your deployment process by identifying the workspace name in the _View the existing installations_ section.
 When you click a record in _View the existing installations_ section, you are taken to the {{site.data.keyword.bpshort}} workspace view.